Go Server Pages is not too difficult to build and install. The following explains the process.

 gosp package will be installed by default as

+for a report of installation locations.
 If those directories are acceptable, simply run

 If not, override